Annual Juvenile Law Conference 2025

 Moderated by: Kelsey Cunningham & Warren Bruhn, Umpqua Valley Public Defenders, Roseburg

-8:00a Registration for Annual Juvenile Law Conference
+8:00a Registration for Annual Juvenile Law Conference (breakfast included)

 9:00 Welcome to OCDLA, the Juvenile Law Committee and More